CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.2.2 Mobile Device Management (MDM) .md

 5 Appendix: Cross reference table for elementary hazards
 -------------------------------------------------- --------

-The following elementary threats are important for the "Mobile Device Management (MDM)" building block.
+The following elementary threats are important for the Mobile Device Management (MDM) building block.

 * G 0.11 Failure or disruption of service providers
 * G 0.13 Interception of compromising radiation